vghuy17ck1/svt-av1-psyex/README.md

 Configures psychovisual rate distortion strength to improve perceived quality by measuring and attempting to preserve the visual energy distribution of high-frequency details and textures.
 The default is 0.

+- `--spy-rd` *0 and 1*

+Configures a psychovisually-oriented metric that biases towards sharpness and detail retention, at the possible expense of increased blocking and banding.
+The default is 0.

 ### Modified Defaults

 SVT-AV1-PSY has different defaults than mainline SVT-AV1 in order to provide better visual fidelity out of the box.
 They include: